dustinfast/PTC-Sim/README.md

-# PTC Sim - Positive Train Control Simulator
+# PTC-Sim - Positive Train Control Simulator

 This application is a demonstration of a Positive Train Control (PTC) control applied to a simulated Track with virtual locomotives and communications infrastructure such as 220 MHz radio base-stations and messaging subsystem.
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's locomotive trackingsSolution.
 Tt contains no proprietary code, and is free under the MIT license.